Hong Sang-soo: Career

-Film style
+Filmmaking style

 Hong's films often treat themes of domestic realism, with many of the scenes set on residential streets, cafes, hotels, schools, and in the stairwells of apartment buildings.
 Characters in the film are seen walking around the city, drinking soju, and having sex.
 The main characters are often movie directors or actors, and scenes typically consist of a single shot, often beginning and ending with a camera zoom.
 The budgets for his movies average about $100,000.

 Hong is often spontaneous when shooting, delivering the day's scene on the morning of the shoot and changing the story on set.
 He rarely prepares scripts in advance.
 Hong instead begins with a basic guideline and writes his scenes on the morning of the filming day, making changes throughout the day.
 He starts the filming day at 4 a.m. when he begins to write the dialogue for that day's shoot.
 Hong also develops close relationships with the actors over alcohol and cigarettes and sometimes shoots scenes while the actors are intoxicated.